sweattep/modern_quotes/README.md

 >I learned everything it takes to become a superstar while in WWE.
 That's understanding merchandise, knowing how to look for the hard camera in a match, presenting myself a certain way in interviews.

+>To be under-served at a shelter under fiscal fraud investigation, dismissed by the legal system, mishandled by law enforcement, wait-listed by Social Services, and wrapped in bureaucratic red tape with Crime Victims' Compensation, I decided to advocate in my own best interest.

-> Don't think...FEEL!
+>Don't think...FEEL!
 It is like a finger pointing away to the moon.
 Don't concentrate on the finger or you will miss all that heavenly glory!

 >Individual success depends on team success.
 Even in a streetfight, a victory that ends in jail is pyrrhic at best.